margue01/python-react-app/README.md

 The User Interface can be reached on http://localhost:8003/index.html

 ## Improvements
-- Build: Dockerize the build
+- Fix page refresh on the Docker build.
-- Add unit tests
+- Add unit tests.
 - Add spinner instead of description when a request was sent.